aeserran/Twitter-Python-LEMI-1481881775100/README.md

 ## Prerequisites

 1. Install [cloud foundry command line interface] (https://github.com/cloudfoundry/cli/releases)
-2. Make sure that you have Python version >= 3.5.
+2. Make sure that you have Python version >= 3.5: `python --version`.

 ## <a name="running_app_in_bluemix"></a>Run the app in Bluemix